 \begin{Question} Consider the repeated good allocation game where the valuations on the good are chosen uniformly from $[0,1]$, independently across periods and players.

-We believe that a mechanism with the following structure can achieve approximately the best possible guarantees.
+A natural candidate class of mechanisms has the following structure.
 The mechanism chooses a compensation vector of the players dependent on the report history, and in each round, the player with the highest reported valuation plus compensation gets the good.
 Find the best rule for the compensation vector. \end{Question}

 \begin{Question} Extend the results for more general utility functions, e.g., allowing risk aversion.
 To do so, apply the general tendering mechanism in \cite{CsE}. \end{Question}

 \begin{Question} Extend the results for costly transfers, or other intermediate cases between TU and NTU. \end{Question}